 (b) Except as provided in section nine of this article, the maximum quantity of solid waste which may lawfully be received or disposed of at any commercial solid waste facility is thirty thousand tons per month.

-(c) The director shall, within the limits contained in this article, place a limit on the amount of solid waste received or disposed of per month in commercial solid waste facilities.
-The director shall consider at a minimum the following criteria in determining a commercial solid waste facility's monthly tonnage limit:
+(c) The secretary shall, within the limits contained in this article, place a limit on the amount of solid waste received or disposed of per month in commercial solid waste facilities.
+The secretary shall consider at a minimum the following criteria in determining a commercial solid waste facility's monthly tonnage limit:

 (1) The proximity and potential impact of the solid waste facility upon groundwater, surface water and potable water;

 (2) The projected life and design capacity of the solid waste facility;

 (3) The available air space, lined acreage, equipment type and size, adequate personnel and wastewater treatment capabilities; and

 (4) Other factors related to the environmentally safe and efficient disposal of solid waste.

 (d) Within the limits established in this article, the secretary shall determine the amount of sewage sludge which may be safely treated, stored, processed, composted, dumped or placed in a solid waste facility.